 Click here to download a pdf of the NZSM Guidelines for Presenting Academic Work [PDF: 310KB]

-Music Studies at Te Kōkī New Zealand School of Music (NZSM) is an innovative and dynamic programme that offers interdisciplinary study across the areas of musicology, ethnomusicology, theory and analysis, performance, and jazz studies.
-Music Studies is the only such combined and flexible programme in New Zealand, and it offers engagement with contemporary issues and research in New Zealand music, European art music, music ethnography, Māori, Pacific, and Asian music, film music, historically-informed performance practice, popular music, jazz, and in other areas.
+Music Studies at Victoria is an innovative and dynamic programme that offers interdisciplinary study across the areas of musicology, ethnomusicology, theory and analysis, performance, and jazz studies.
+Music Studies offers engagement with contemporary issues and research in New Zealand music, European art music, music ethnography, Māori, Pacific, and Asian music, film music, historically-informed performance practice, popular music and jazz.

 Music Studies course work provides skills in critical thinking, listening, research, writing, communication and presentation that are transferable to a number of different fields and careers.
-NZSM’s Music Studies programme offers a depth and range of study options (both academic and performative)and resources unique in New Zealand, which allows you to:
+The Music Studies programme offers a depth and range of study options (both academic and performative), which allow you to:

-- Explore a specialty in new and emerging areas of study, such as music technology, 21st century music, and emerging critical issues in music research.
+- explore a specialty in new and emerging areas of study, such as music technology, 21st century music, and critical issues in music research

-- Learn to perform music from traditions of Māori waiata, Pacific Island music, or the Javanese and Balinese gamelan (two percussion orchestras of South-east Asia), or explore other regular performance opportunities at NZSM.
+- learn to perform music from traditions of Māori waiata, Pacific Island music, or the Javanese and Balinese gamelan (two percussion orchestras of South-east Asia), or explore other regular performance opportunities in the School

-- Undertake music study through options of a defined pathway (in musicology, ethnomusicology, or jazz studies), or through a pathway that suits your musical interests (without specialisation), or through a selection of coursework as part of your current degree outside of music.
+- undertake music study through options of a defined pathway (in musicology, ethnomusicology or jazz studies), or through a pathway that suits your musical interests (without specialisation), or as elective courses

 Specialisation of study